pran-7-5/eco_style/README.md

 House construction
 --------------------------------------------------------------------------------------------
 ```
-satellite land allocatiion, same for each person.
+satellite land allocation, same for each person.

-every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible.
+Every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible.

-never build cement house(especially those who live near earthquake zones).
+never build cement houses(especially those who live near earthquake zones).

-wood and mud combined houses are best and you will be so happy.
+Wood and mud combined houses are best and you will be so happy.

-well ancient stucture like rome and temples of india are made of (lime mortar) it is a natural ecofriendly cement made from baked sea shells picked and collected from sea shore.
+well ancient structure like rome and temples of india are made of (lime mortar) it is a natural eco friendly cement made from baked sea shells picked and collected from sea shore.

-bricks = baked is solar powered curing oven.
+bricks = baked is a solar powered curing oven.

-todays cement = modern cement = the CaCO3 is obtained by mining.
+Today's cement = modern cement = CaCO3 is obtained by mining.

 Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals).

-Home decors, are not eco friendly.
+Home decors are not eco friendly.

 Wall paints(emulsion) are synthetic.